Securing applications is the core of Access Gateway.

 The header app helps you familiarize yourself with how Access Gateway works as well as providing a testing endpoint in case you need to troubleshoot application integration.

-- Access Gateway is installed and configured for use.
+- Access Gateway is installed and configured.
 See Manage Access Gateway deployment.

 Appropriate DNS entries exist for the application.